nervosnetwork/ckb/rpc/README.md

     * `block`: [`Block`](#type-block)
 * result: [`H256`](#type-h256)

-Submit new block to network
+Submit new block to the network.

 ##### Params

 *   `work_id` - The same work ID returned from [`get_block_template`](#method-get_block_template).

-*   `block` - The assembed block from the block template and which PoW puzzle has been resolved.
+*   `block` - The assembled block from the block template and which PoW puzzle has been resolved.

 ##### Examples